Howard Rusk Long: Career

 After graduating with his bachelor's degree, Long worked with newspapers in West Virginia and Arkansas.
 Long worked as the manager of the Nicholas Republican in Richwood, West Virginia.
 He also worked as a manager for Milkmen's Service Inc. in Lafayette.
 In 1934, Long went to Fort Smith, Arkansas to work for the Southwest Times Record.
 That same year, his father-in-law, George D. Carney, bought the Crane Chronicle in Missouri.
 Long was the manager of the Chronicle for six years, until he sold it in 1940.
 In 1937, he was the president of Ozark Press Association.

 In 1940, Long joined the faculty at the University of Missouri and also began working at the Missouri Press Association.
-He was the manager of the Missouri Press Association for nine years, until 1949.
-He taught journalism at the University of Missouri until 1950 when he left to work on his 1200-acre farm in Rochester, Indiana.
+He was the manager of the Missouri Press Association from 1941 to 1946 and 1947 to 1949.
+He taught journalism at the University of Missouri until 1950 when he left to work on his 1,200-acre farm in Rochester, Indiana.
 During this time, however, Long was given an assignment from the British Ministry of Information.
 He was one of the first Americans invited to London after V.E.
 Day.

 Long ran unsuccessfully as a Democrat for Joint State Representative for Fulton and Pulaski counties in 1952.
 He was appointed director of the School of Journalism at Southern Illinois University (SIU) in Carbondale from 1953 to 1972.
 He designed a building for the School of Journalism that was finished in 1971.
 Long stepped down as director of the SIU School of Journalism in 1972, but continued working at the university for two more years.

 During his time teaching at SIU, a former student, J. T. Shieh, arranged for Long to travel to Taipei through a Smith-Mundt Grant that was given to him in 1956.
 He taught at the National Chengchi University in Taipei.
 Long also conducted a study of the Mushan people there.
 His observations later resulted in his book The people of Mushan: life in a Taiwanese village.
 Long remained in the country from 1956 to 1957.
 He also helped edit local English newspapers.
 While there, he interviewed Chiang Kai-shek and other Nationalist leaders.
 Upon leaving Taipei, Long traveled to various locations around the world including Hong Kong, Thailand, India, and Paris.

 During his life, Long organized conferences for the International Society of Newspaper Editors.
 He was the editor for their publication, Grassroots from 1960 to 1972.
 Long was a co-founder of the International Society of Weekly Newspaper Editors (ISWNE) in 1955.
 There is a scholarship offered by the society in his name.
 The ISWNE was founded in Carbondale and began with 13 editors as members.
 In 1964, he became a member of the Board of Advisory Editors of the Trans-Action magazine.
 He also worked for the Associated Press.
 He was a consultant to the U.S. Information Agency.

 Long was also a member of Kiwanis, the Masonic lodge, and the Protestant Church.
 Long died in 1988.